DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 rails generate controller task
 ~~~

-Into the file of this task - *app/controllers/task_controller.rb* we will add the code that will enable data adding, changing and deleting:
+We will add the code that will enable data adding, changing and deleting into the file of this task - *app/controllers/task_controller.rb*:

 ~~~js
 protect_from_forgery